EvoProj3ct/it.evolve.atlas/README.md

 # or
 bun dev
 ```
+Before starting the server remember to configure the required environment variables.
+Copy `.env.example` to `.env.local` and update `MONGODB_URI` with your Mongo connection string.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.